Omisore76/aws_vpc_test_env/README.md

 3) A good understanding of cloud fundamentals and some experience creating services in a public cloud, AWS in this case.

 4) Terraform installed on a local machine.
 You can learn how to install Terraform [HERE](https://learn.hashicorp.com/tutorials/terraform/install-cli).

+5) Git installed on a local machine.
+Learn how to install git [HERE](https://github.com/git-guides/install-git)

+## How to Use the Project

+This project can be used by following these steps:
+1) Fork the repo

+2) Clone it to your local machine

+3) Generate a new keypair by running the command: `ssh-keygeb -t ed25519`.
+You will be prompted to enter the location to save the key.
+Type `~/.ssh/ec2_keypair`

+4) Run terraform init

+5) Run terraform plan

+6) Run terraform apply -auto-approve

+If you check your AWS dashboard, you'll see that a VPC, public subnet, internet gateway, route table, security group, keypair, and Amazon EC2 instance have all been created.